top of page

 Cost considerations

-Use the Azure Pricing Calculator to estimates costs.
+Use the Azure Pricing Calculator to estimate costs.
 Here are some other considerations.

 Virtual machine scale sets

 If you choose Azure SQL dBase, you can save on cost because don't need to configure an Always On Availability Group and domain controller machines.
-There are several deployment options starting from single database up to managed instance, or elastic pools.
+There are several deployment options, starting from a single database up to managed instances or elastic pools.

 Load balancers